anoura12/blog/content/post/nanoGPT/index.md

 "But what of, Miss Bates?"
 ```

 This output is much much better and it actually does resemble her writing a lot even though it lacks overall structure to the story.
 For 10 iterations of finetuning, this isn't bad at all.
-We can perhaps make this better by increasing the number of iterations in training or increasing batch_size but it might be a but more computationally expensive to do so.
-Overall, it was a nice experiment and an interesting introduction to training and fientuning models.
+We can perhaps make this better by increasing the number of iterations in training or increasing batch_size but it might be a bit more computationally expensive to do so.
+Overall, it was a nice experiment and an interesting introduction to training and finetuning models.